Sigmmma/c20/src/content/h2/tools/h2-ek/readme.md

 * First person permutations will match the third person permutations when object render models match.
 * Data mine files will no longer be generated when using the editing kit.
+* Antenna widgets will now render on objects.

 ## Content